Functions: Generic Functions

 Get additional info on estim MovingHorizonEstimator optimum for troubleshooting.

-If estim.direct==true, the function should be called after calling preparestate!
+If estim.direct==true, the function should be called after calling preparestate!.
 Otherwise, call it after updatestate!.
 It returns the dictionary info with the following fields:

 Info